ALIENHHY/ALIENHHY.github.io/_pages/about.md

 ---
 Welcome to my personal website!

-I am a senior at the School of Cyberspace Security, Nanjing University of Science and Technology (NJUST).
+I am a fourth-year bachelor in the School of Cyberspace Security, Nanjing University of Science and Technology (NJUST), supervised by [Prof. Zhichao Lian](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=6CZPjzcQhmzsS-IjPww!Hw==&yxsh=4iVdgPyuKTE=&zydm=QP9JvMVDx3k=).
 My major is ***Cyberspace Security***, which is also translated as ***Cyber Science and Engineering***.
-I am fortunate to be supervised by [Prof. Zhichao Lian](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=6CZPjzcQhmzsS-IjPww!Hw==&yxsh=4iVdgPyuKTE=&zydm=QP9JvMVDx3k=)!
+I am fortunate to have conducted research on AI governance and cybersecurity at Tencent!
+And I have co-founded *Nanjing Nebulorix Co., Ltd. (南京云之秘境科技有限公司)* with my friends, looking forward to bring some of our interesting ideas to life!

-I co-founded *Nanjing Nebulorix Co., Ltd. (南京云之秘境科技有限公司)* with my friends, looking forward to bring some of our interesting ideas to life!
+I am seeking a MPhil/MRes or PhD opportunity starting in Fall 2025 or Spring/Fall 2026, as well as RA positions available at any time.
+If my research interests align with yours and you are open to considering me as a potential advisee, please feel free to contact me via email at hhynb@njust.edu.cn.
+I am eager to explore potential collaborations and opportunities with you!

-I am looking for opportunities at 2025 Fall, including MPhil/MRes, MSc and PhD (if possible).
+I am also searching for a research internship, I am available from February to August 2025.
+I would greatly appreciate any information or opportunities you could share.
+Feel free to reach out to me.

 <a href="https://ALIENHHY.github.io/_pages/CV_Haoyang_Hu_NJUST.pdf" target="_blank">[CV-PDF]</a>    <a href="https://ALIENHHY.github.io/_pages/胡皓阳中文简历.pdf" target="_blank">[中文简历]</a> (Last updated on December 26, 2024)